 11. 2002 Bentley State Limousine

-Queen Elizabeth was given a pair custom built State Limousines.
-A unique design based on a Bentley Arnage R, the limousines were some of the first designs built by Bentley after Volkswagen acquired it from Rolls-Royce.
+In 2002, Queen Elizabeth was given a pair custom built State Limousines.
+A unique design based on an Arnage R, the limousines were some of the first designs built by Bentley after Volkswagen acquired it from Rolls-Royce.
 In 2009, the royal family announced that the cars would be converted to run on biofuel.
 The two limousines still see regular service today.

 Next: This British classic was used to fly under the radar.